-- consider compression garments (for this, you’ll need a lymphoedema therapist who can assess and make recommendations / measure correctly / assist with ordering…amazon.co.uk just wont do.)
+- consider compression garments (for this, you’ll need a lymphoedema practitioner who can assess and make recommendations / measure correctly / assist with ordering…amazon.co.uk just won’t do.)

-For more information on this, check out this brilliant resource from the National Lymphoedema Network
+For more information, check out this brilliant resource from the National Lymphoedema Network.

 What are the signs I need to look out for which might mean I’m developing lymphoedema?